Running.

 $ npm install

-# Compile the source code (perform this step only once you have cloned the repo).
+# Compile the source code (only once after cloning the repo)

 $ npm run build